 How to Reach Patiala from Delhi

-Patiala is a must-visit and highly recommended to wholeheartedly devour the spirit of Punjab.
+Patiala is a must-visit and highly recommended to wholeheartedly devour the spirit of this Indian State.
 Here is how you can reach Patiala from Delhi.

 By bus – From Delhi get on the bus for Ambala (3 hours 60 min).
 And then another bus from Ambala would take you to Patiala in an hour.